nodejs/security-wg/processes/cve_management_process.md

 # Contacts

 As part of the CNA program the Node.js team must provide a number of contact points.
-Email aliaes have been setup for these as follows:
+Email aliases have been setup for these as follows:

 * **Public contact points**.
 Email address to which people will be directed by Mitre when they are asked for a way to contact the Node.js team about